Excellus BCBS Updates on COVID-19 (Coronavirus)

 The Health Plan has not changed its reimbursement policy related to PPE, supplies or materials; they are not covered and are considered inclusive to the service provided.

-To ensure that you are ready to order, receive and administer the COVID-19 vaccine, please refer to the Center for Medicare & Medicaid Services website.
-This site provides important information related to provider vaccine reporting requirements and other resources that will be critical to your practice or facility as you prepare to vaccinate against COVID-19.
-The New York State Department of Health website also provides information critical to ordering, receiving and administering the vaccine.
+Please continue to refer to the Center for Medicare & Medicaid Services website for important information related to provider vaccine reporting requirements and other key resources.
+The New York State Department of Health website also provides information related to ordering, receiving and administering the vaccine.

 Provider Billing, Reimbursement and Cost-Share Information